RedFrog6002/Hollow-Point/README.md

 While this mod is not to be taken seriously, It still aims to make a semi-serious fun ranged weapon mod to capitalize on Hollow Knight's movement system.

-**AUTHOR'S NOTE: Due to personal reasons like burnout and motivation, I might not be able to fix all the bugs so PLEASE READ THE ISSUES LIST BELOW BEFORE ASKING QUESTIONS ABOUT IT**
+**AUTHOR'S NOTE: Due to personal reasons like burnout and motivation, I might not be able to fix all the bugs so PLEASE READ THE ISSUES LIST, YOU WILL NOT BE ABLE TO PLAY THE MOD OTHERWISE**

 ________________________________________________________________________________________________________________